dcazrael/nutrifoods/README.md

 -   Poetry
 -   Node.js

-Start by cloning this repo into a folder you ahve read, write and execute rights.
+Start by cloning this repo into a folder you have read, write and execute rights.

 ### Backend